Constitutional attorney explains why Florida Age-based Gun Ban is illegal

 Duration: 12:54

 Constitutional attorney Mark W. Smith argues Florida's age-based gun ban for 18-20 year olds is unconstitutional.
-He asserts the Second Amendment's protection of 'the people' includes all adults, citing historical precedent like the Militia Act of 1792.
-Smith refutes arguments based on crime rates and brain development, highlighting that denying rights to the majority based on a minority's actions is discriminatory and that 18-year-olds are entrusted with significant responsibilities.
+He cites the Second Amendment's protection of 'the people,' historical precedent from the Militia Act of 1792, and the maturity demonstrated by young adults in military service, challenging the state's rationale based on crime rates and brain development.

 Quick Summary